iota-community/Community-Governance/README.md

 - [ ] **Google Drive folder:**
-A loose collection of papers, docs, articles. and other drafts created by several community members can be found here in this public folder: https://drive.google.com/drive/folders/1hCyYobDhQlLrTvOROuY0woy7sAq-qL7x?usp=sharing It contains technical ideas, proposals for possible voting and Treasury solutions, Articles, researches, and summaries of our weekly meetings.
+A loose collection of papers, docs, articles. and other drafts created by several community members can be found here in this public folder: https://drive.google.com/drive/folders/1hCyYobDhQlLrTvOROuY0woy7sAq-qL7x?usp=sharing It contains technical ideas, proposals for possible voting and Treasury solutions, Articles, research, and summaries of our weekly meetings.

 - [ ] **Weekly / 2 weekly Community meetings in Discord.**
 The community has established bi-weekly live chat meetings to discuss ideas and ongoing developments in the project.